Learn about smart meters

 Are smart meters safe?

-All smart and digital meters are manufactured and installed according to Australian Standards and are regulated by the Australian Communications and Media Authority.
+All smart and digital meters are manufactured and installed according to Australian standards and regulated by the Australian Communications and Media Authority.
+Smart meters produce less radio frequency than most household items, including baby monitors and mobile phones.

 For more information on smart meter safety, visit the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) website.